Adversarial Attacks on Combinatorial Multi-Armed Bandits: Numerical Experiments

 \paragraph{Online shortest path} We consider two types of targets $\mathcal{M}$: In the first type, $\mathcal{M}$ contains an unattackable path that is carefully constructed.
 We randomly draw a source node $\mathbf{s}$, then use random walk to unobserved nodes and record the path from $\mathbf{s}$.
 When we reach a node $k$ and the path weight is larger than the shortest path length from $\mathbf{s}$ to $k$ by a certain threshold $\theta$, we set $k$ as the destination node $\mathbf{t}$ and set the path obtained from the random walk as the target path.
 If after $50$ steps the target path still can not be found, we re-sample the source node $\mathbf{s}$.
 To avoid trivial unattackable cases, we require the shortest path should have more than one edge.
 In our experiment, we set the threshold $\theta$ as $0.5$.
 We call this type of $\mathcal{M}$ as \textit{unattackable target}.
 The second type of $\mathcal{M}$ is generated by randomly sampling the source node $\mathbf{s}$ and the destination node $\mathbf{t}$, and then finding the shortest path from $\mathbf{s}$ to $\mathbf{t}$ given a randomized weight on edges.
 We call this type of $\mathcal{M}$ as \textit{random target}.
 We sample 100 targets for both \textit{unattackable} and \textit{random} ones, and repeat the experiment 10 times for each target.

 \looseness=-1\paragraph{Cascading bandit} In this experiment, we test \algname{CascadeKL-UCB}, \algname{CascadeUCB1}~\citep{kveton2015cascading}, and \algname{CascadeUCB-V}~\citep{vial2022minimax}.
-We compute a $d$-rank SVD approximation using the training data, which is used to compute a mapping $\phi$ from movie rating to the probability that a user selected at random would rate the movie with 3 stars or above.
-For further details, we direct the reader to Section 6 and Appendix C of \citet{vial2022minimax}.
-In our experiments, we select the target super arm from the subset of a base arms $\mathcal{M}$ whose average click probability is greater than $0.1$.
+We compute a $d$-rank SVD approximation using the training data, which is used to compute a mapping $\phi$ from movie rating to the probability that a user selected at random would rate the movie with 3 stars or above.\footnote{Please refer to Section 6~\citep{vial2022minimax} for more details.} In our experiments, we select the target super arm from the subset of a base arms $\mathcal{M}$ whose average click probability is greater than $0.1$.